TWO TOP DESTINIES IN ONE – 10 SPECTACULAR DAYS!

 In the afternoon we will meet the local Siona family.
 They will show us and invite us to take part in the preparation of cassava bread.
 This local dish, which is prepared with the yuca (cassava) root, represents an important part of the local diet and the main source of carbs for the indigenous communities of the rainforest.
 Once you have tried cassava bread we will head back to Tapir Lodge to spend another night in the middle of the jungle

-MAY 22: Transfer out to Galapagos.
-Flight from mainland Ecuador to Baltra, with AVIANCA Airlines; arriving at 09:20 a.m. approximately.
+Day 6: Transfer out to Galapagos.
+Flight from mainland Ecuador to Baltra arriving at midday.
 Your guide conducts you to a bus and after a short 5-kilometer ride to the pier; we board the Yacht without delay.
 We greet you with our first orientation and we offer a light snack.
 In the afternoon, we make a dry landing on Dragon Hill, where we can see land iguanas; we walk to a hypersalinic lagoon (saltier than the ocean), where we can observe flamingos, common stilts, pintail ducks and other species of birds.
 Optional: time for those who would like to swim and/or snorkel.
 We board the Yacht for dinner and the first of our nightly orientations.

 END OF OUR SERVICES